-PROFIT Magazine publisher and editor Ian Portsmouth, whom I hired out of an internship when he was just a kid, found out that I recently attended an in-person audition for the popular TV quiz show, Jeopardy!
+PROFIT & Canadian Business publisher Ian Portsmouth, whom I hired out of an internship when he was just a kid, found out that I recently attended an in-person audition for the popular TV quiz show, Jeopardy!
 So he challenged me to come up with an article describing the top business lessons you can learn from the show.
 Here it is.

 - Ya gotta have a gimmick.
 When TV talk show host Merv Griffin was dreaming up ideas for a new game show, his wife suggested reversing the usual role of questions and answers.
 If the "answer" was 5,280, the contestants would have to answer, "How many feet in a mile?"
 NBC liked this twist so much that it bought the show without requiring a pilot episode.
 How do you differentiate your business, product or service?